stefaniuk/dev-to-prod-fast/README.md

 - The GitHub App used for releases does not require Packages accessas that capability comes from the ephemeral ${{ github.token }} used inside the workflow
 - However, the workflow itself must request the correct token scopes which must include `packages: write`
 - Use `${{ github.token }}` instead of the legacy `${{ secrets.GITHUB_TOKEN }}`, the former is guaranteed to exist in all workflow contexts and is the modern standard
-- In _repository → Settings → Actions → General_, ensure the following are configured: (TODO: check it!)
+- In _repository → Settings → Actions → General_, ensure the following are configured:
-  - _Read and write permissions_ under _Workflow permissions_
+  - _Read repository contents and packages permissions_ under _Workflow permissions_
   - _Allow GitHub Actions to create and approve pull requests_ is optional

 This _"flat registry with tagged components"_ model scales cleanly across repositories while remaining compliant with GitHub's authentication and namespace rules.
 It also provides a consistent, human-readable way to publish and manage multiple container images under one project.

+TODO: Explore manually created registry packages connected to the repository

 ## How to use this repository